-The Company has received final tax assessments (or assessments that are deemed final) through and including 2017 tax year.
-The subsidiaries have received final tax assessments (or assessments that are deemed final) through and including 2015 tax year.
+The Company has received final tax assessments (or assessments that are deemed final) through and including the 2018 tax year.
+The subsidiaries have received final tax assessments (or assessments that are deemed final) through and including the 2017 tax year.